-Of course that doesn’t mean you should never get a mammogram.
-Sometimes they are useful, especially if you have a dream that you have breast cancer!
+Of course, sometimes mammograms can be useful, especially if you have a dream that you have breast cancer!
 Believe it or not, dreams can warn of many things that you can then do something about, including breast cancer, as my colleague radiologist Dr. Larry Burk has documented.

 Why Women Buy Into The Fear Around Breast Cancer

-As women, we have been conditioned to believe that our breasts are two malignant lesions sitting on our chests about to kill us at any moment.
-New screenings and treatments are continually added into protocol, such as 3D Tomosynthesis Mammography, what I call a better mousetrap.
+There are many factors that contribute to a woman’s fear regarding her breasts.
+First, there are all the new screenings and treatments that are continually added into protocol, such as 3D Tomosynthesis Mammography, what I call a better mousetrap.
 And, once screenings and treatment regimens become “standard” it is hard to remove them from practice, even when the evidence supports discontinuing them.
 In addition, even “enlightened” doctors simply don’t want to risk NOT prescribing regular breast cancer screenings out of fear of litigation.

 The reality is, if you buy into the cultural fears around breast cancer, you may be subjecting your breasts to harmful therapies and end up being diagnosed with, and treated for, something that would never harm you in the first place, such as DCIS – Ductal Carcinoma in Situ, stage zero cancer—or cancer you may die with but not from.
 In fact, there is a movement afoot to change the name of this condition because the name itself scares so many people.